BoryaGames/CatMagick/README.md

-    "routes": true, // automatically detect changes in your routes and perform a partial reload, defaults to true "middleware": true, // automatically detect changes in your middleware and perform a partial reload, defaults to true "database": true, // automatically detect changes in your databases and perform a partial reload, defaults to true },
+    "routes": true, // automatically detect changes in your routes and perform a partial reload, defaults to true "middleware": true, // automatically detect changes in your middleware and perform a partial reload, defaults to true "database": true, // automatically detect changes in your databases and perform a partial reload, defaults to true "events": // automatically detect changes in your events and perform a partial reload, defaults to true },
   "sessions": {
     "secret": "p2ssw0rd!", // if your project requires sessions to authorize the user, make a secure password for encrypting them, no default